-Jacobite Opposition to the British was support for the claim of James II and his children to the British crown.
-Jacobite rebellion first occurred following the Glorious Revolution.
-They ended in defeat at the Battle of Culloden.
+The Jacobite Rebellion was one of a series of attempts to reinstate the House of Stuart as monarchs of Great Britain.
+Jacobite opposition first occurred following the Glorious Revolution.
+The Jacobin revolts ended in defeat at the Battle of Culloden.
 Jacobinism received support from overseas.
 It was a largely Catholic movement with support coming from Ireland.
-In Scotland the Jacobites received support not only from the Catholic community but also from Scottish Episcopalians.
+In Scotland the Jacobite’s received support not only from the Catholic community but also from Scottish Episcopalians.

 When James II was ousted from the throne, his supporters made attempts at restoration.
 These supporters were called Jacobites.
 Their opposition came in several forms but is mainly remembered for Jacobite Uprisings and Rebellions within the life of James II and later under heirs.